pfeerick/edgetx/Frequently-Asked-Questions.md

 You can download the latest automated build from the actions artifacts on our Github Page here: [https://github.com/EdgeTX/edgetx/actions](https://github.com/EdgeTX/edgetx/actions) Please note that a github account is required.

 If you are not familiar with Github or do not have a Github account, you can also download the EdgeTX Firmware from our Google Drive account here:
 [EdgeTX Google Drive](https://drive.google.com/drive/folders/1vcmth59lCe7zaiSVox-AK3ZCOwle6g3M?usp=sharing).
-Detailed flashing instructions are also included here.
+Additionally, **detailed flashing instructions are also included in the Google drive link above.**

 **Will the EdgeTX releases be just beta releases for Open TX or will they be tested and stable for everyday use?**